imaus87/php-mediainfo/README.md

 # Php-MediaInfo

-This is a for of Mhor/php-mediainfo,
+This is a fork of Mhor/php-mediainfo,
-Added supprt for PHP 7.4 and Symfony 5.0
+Added support for PHP 7.4 and Symfony 5.0

 ## Introduction